carld/dotnetcore-latest-prices/readme.md

 > Run Time: real 0.054 user 0.052637 sys 0.000744

-Note that to be able to join to the subquery a unique id is necessary.
+To be able to join to the subquery a unique id is necessary.
 Having the `id` column in the `prices` table made this join possible.
 Using the `published_at` column to join on is a possibility, although there may be duplicates returned when there is more than one price for a ticker published at the same time.